 "I'm sorry I woke you!
 Now that I know you don't want people to call you after 8 p.m., I will be careful not to do so."

-Taking responsibility also means specifying what you did that you believe was wrong, but can entail gently mentioning what you believe was not wrong on your part.
+Taking responsibility also means specifying what you did that you believe was wrong, but it can entail gently mentioning what you believe was not wrong on your part.
 In this way, you protect yourself from the feeling that if you are the first to apologize, you are taking responsibility for the whole conflict or for the bulk of it.

 Say You're Sorry